So you’re looking for a texting service.

 Because who wants to be stressed out trying to learn something new?
 Not you!

-It’s an extra bonus if the platform comes with a corresponding mobile app too.
+It’s an extra bonus if the platform that your chosen texting company provides comes with a corresponding mobile app too.

 Maximum convenience for the win!